 Each week during the growing season CSA members are paid back for their investment in vegetables!
 CSA members benefit when the farm does well by receiving a greater value of produce over the course of the season than they paid at the beginning.
 Our goal is to give our members a 10-20% return on their investment for each CSA share.
 CSA members can look forward to the freshest veggies and get to enjoy the unique and delicious flavors of varieties that can’t be found in the grocery store all while supporting their local economy.

-When you come to pick up your share at the farm you will park by the wood sided farmstand at 50 Winthrop Street (our sign by the road).
+When you come to pick up your share at the farm you will park by the wood sided Farm Store at 50 Winthrop Street (our sign by the road).
 You will be responsible for checking your name off the list on the clipboard to verify that you have picked up.
 Read the week’s share signs and go around the room collecting the amounts of the items listed.
-Hint: We list our items on each board from left to right so if you are reading the first board and wondering what the third crate is, read down the list to the third item.
-If you would like more of an item, you can purchase it by using the honor system box on the wall and reading the price list, or you can pay the farmstand attendant.
-If you have any questions please ask the farmstand attendant or other members, we are here to help each other out!
+If you would like more of an item, you can purchase it by checking out with our Farm Store attendant.
+If you have any questions please ask the Farm Store attendant or other members, we are here to help each other out!

-In the Spring and Fall, CSA pick up may take place in the white farmhouse, but this will be indicated in the weekly share email.
+In the Winter, CSA pick up may take place in the white farmhouse, but this will be indicated in the share email.
 For pick ups at the farmhouse, feel free to park in the house parking lot and enter through the red door with the wooden ramp and steps.

 The share will feature a variety of produce that grows in our climate.
 In the Spring you should expect lots of greens (pea tendrils, kale, spinach, mustard greens, lettuces, tatsoi, and bok choy), spring turnips and radishes, scallions, herbs, as well as the first peas, carrots, and beets.
 In the Summer you can expect the fruiting crops like peppers, eggplant, squash, cucumbers and tomatoes, as well as new potatoes, garlic, fresh onions, lettuce, bunched greens, carrots, beets, radish, turnips, melons, and more!
 In the Fall we have winter squash, leeks, onions, potatoes, garlic, popcorn, carrots, storage (watermelon colored) radish, turnips, rutabaga, cabbage, broccoli and more.